mshams-IE/-2026ZainHoL/README.md

-# Cloudera on cloud Telco Churn Data Lifecycle Hands On Lab
+# Cloudera on cloud Telco Hands On Lab

-Hands on Lab for showcasing the Cloudera on cloud Data Lifecycle using a Telco Churn use case.
+Hands on Lab for showcasing the Cloudera on cloud Data and AI using a Telco dataset.

 > **What's inside?**
 >